YOUR STORY BEGINS HERE

 RAFFLES COLLEGE OF DESIGN AND COMMERCE

-Both the Advanced Diploma of Acting for Contemporary Screen Media and the CUF60107 Advanced Diploma of Screen and Media have credit transfer into the Bachelor of Arts (Visual Communication) majoring in New Media and Digital Film with Raffles College of Design and Commerce.
+The Advanced Diploma of Acting for Contemporary Screen Media has a credit transfer into the Bachelor of Arts (Visual Communication) majoring in New Media and Digital Film with Raffles College of Design and Commerce.

 A student who has satisfactorily completed the Advanced Diploma of Acting for Contemporary Screen Media is guaranteed 33% of credit towards the Bachelor of Arts (Visual Communication) majoring in New Media and Digital Film.
 This is equivalent to 48 credit points of the 144 total credit points for completion of the Degree.